 6. Confusing current events will become understandable.
 Once you learn what's really going on, the scary terrorist events that make you think, "Why are they doing this?!" are suddenly illuminated, and you'll know exactly why they're doing it.

 Learning about Islam makes world events less upsetting.
 You will no longer feel as exasperated or wonder what is happening to this crazy world.
 You will finally understand.

 Of all the benefits of learning about Islam, this had the most impact on me.
 Political events that have been happening since I can remember — the hostage situations and hijacked planes and bombings — all seemed so unnecessary and confusing.
 And you can watch the news all day long and get no clarity whatsoever about why these things are happening and what they all have to do with each other.
 It's a relief to finally comprehend the bigger picture.

 7. Orthodox Muslims are immigrating to Western democracies.
 From within those democracies, including the one we are living in, some of these super-devout Muslims are setting up terrorist cells right now.
-Their spokesmen are delivering fiery tirades at mosques in our own country, calling the faithful Muslims to rise up against the infidels (you and me), telling the Muslims in their congregation (called an ummah) it is their holy duty to sabotage the government and establish Sharia law.
-They are recruiting native-born Westerners into groups working toward these goals, as I'm sure you've seen on the news.
+Their spokesmen are delivering fiery tirades at mosques in our own country, calling the faithful Muslims to rise up against the infidels (you and me), telling the Muslims in their congregation (called an ummah) it is their holy duty to work toward the establishment of Sharia law as the law of the land.
+They are recruiting native-born Westerners into groups working toward these goals.
 And it is becoming more common.

 Not all Muslims follow these Islamic teachings (find out what the basic teachings are by clicking here).
 But some do, and they are in free countries now, preaching hatred.
 And most Western democracies allow more in all the time.
 Why?
 Because most Westerners don't know much about Islam.